Blondy314/Player/README.md

 # Player
-A desktop App which enables sending packets from a PCAP file
+A Windows desktop App which enables sending packets from a PCAP file
 * Send all or partial packets
 * Filter packets by BPF
 * Send with interval between packets